nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 2. If the flag is `-e`, `EditEventCommand` calls `EditEventCommand#execute()`, which calls `EventList#editEvent()` to edit the event.
    It looks for the event, modifies the information and returns true if the event exits.
 Otherwise, it returns false.
 3. If the flag is `-p`, `EditParticipantCommand` calls `EditParticipantCommand#execute()`, which calls `EventList#editParticipant()` to edit the participant.
-   It looks for the event and the specified participant, and then modifies the contact information and returns true if the participant is found.
+   It looks for the event and the specified participant, and then modifies the information and returns true if the participant is found.
 Otherwise, it returns false.
 4. If the flag is `-m`, `EditItemCommand` calls `EditItemCommand#execute()`, which calls `EventList#editItem()` to edit the item.
    It looks for the event and the specified item, modifies the item and returns true if the item is found.
 Otherwise, it returns false.
 5. After editing, a message `outputMessage` will be printed.